KeyboardCowboy/DrupalPreprocessBehavior/README.md

 - `preprocess`: Boolean to preprocess this behavior.
 - `drupalSettings`: String representing the path to the settings object for the behavior.
-- `elements`: Array of objects defining the elements to preload.
+- `elements`: Array of objects defining the elements to preload, keyed on a name which will be used to get the element.
-  - `name` (required): The name of the element used to assign it as a property on the behavior.
-Elements are added to the behavior using a dollar symbol prefixed to the name.
-For example, if you name the element 'inputForm' then you can access this element in the behavior as 'this.$inputForm'.
   - `selector` (required): The css selector used to find the element(s).
-  - `context` (optional): Tell the element to use a previously defined element as a context to limit the scope for this element.
   - `required` (optional): Tell the preprocessor that this element is required for it to work and to not attached the behavior if it does not.